LollyTim/realest/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute, please submit a pull request or open an issue.
+If you'd to contribute, please submit a pull request or open an issue.
 I'm here to help!